YizeWang/Path-Integral-Algorithm-Simulation/README.md

-# Path Integral Control
+# Constrained Path Integral Optimal Control

-Path integral control methods are implemented in this project for both unconstrained and state-input-inequality-constrained cases.
+Path integral methods have been an important tool for systems with stochastic continuous dynamics.
+Recent work mainly focuses on unconstrained control problems while I investigated how to deal with systems constrained by state-input inequality.
+Details are explained in my report (which I cannot make public now) and the algorithm is implemented in both MATLAB and C++ (currently working on).

 ## Usage